 It added a very nice touch to the film throughout.

 I appreciate that.
 I really avoid having a narrator.
 And I had the luxury of having Handy’s voice.
 I tried.
 You know, after years of writing narration for people to come in and do, it’s like, “If you just do it first person, it would be amazing.”
 And since Handy’s been gone for so long, let’s bring him to life a little more.
 So having those recordings was a godsend.

 Yes.
 He has a great voice.
 And he sings and it’s so cute.

-He didn’t really have a speaking voice like a lot of — like you’re used to hearing blues singers.
+He didn’t really have a speaking voice like you’re used to hearing blues singers.
 He had a very unique voice and diction.

 Yes, he did.
 And kind of a higher voice.

 I like how the film always came back to his fortitude as the reason he overcame hardships and what made him stand out as a musician of substance.
-You know, he was the first to publish music in the blues form.
+He was the first to publish music in the blues form.
 I think he kind of changed the landscape.
 There’s a poetic quality to the kind of musician he was.